cdenq/fda-food-violation-score-predictor/README.md

 From validation evaluation, the MinMax scalar-variant of the logistic model ended up performing the best on precision but slighty worse in all other metrics.
 Because precision was our target metric, the MinMax model was selected for testing evaluation.
 Worth noting, there was little difference in the effect of Standard scaling versus Robust scaling in terms of model performance.

-Specific details—including insights from the coefficient tables, confusion matrices, etc.—are found in the `model.ipynb` development file, located in `code/dev`.
+Specific details—including insights from the coefficient tables, confusion matrices, etc.—are found in the `model.ipynb` development file, located in `dev/`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="process-eval"></a>
 ## Evaluation (on Testing Data)

 Deploying the MinMax model onto our testing data, leads to the following results.
-Note: the blue and orange bars below represent the *same model*, just evaluated with different datasets.
+Note: the blue and orange bars below represent the same model, just evaluated with the validation and testing data respectively.

 <img src="outputs/model_outputs/bar_comparisons_val_vs._test_comparison.png">
 <img src="outputs/model_outputs/final_model_performance.png">

 As shown in the graph above, the MinMax model scored extremely well in precision.
 The model also scored slightly lower in all the other metrics, which suggests that the model was overfit during the training phase.

-In general, this MinMax model is a great overall starting point for predicting noncompliance, as it correctly predicts noncompliance 98% of the time and overall can differentiate between noncompliant and compliant cases 82% of the time.
+In general, this MinMax model is a great overall starting point for predicting noncompliance, as it correctly predicts noncompliance 98% of the time (precision score) and overall can differentiate between noncompliant and compliant cases 82% of the time (AUC score).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>